ansemjo/tinyssh-convert-python/README.md

   -j, --json         output a json representation to stdout
 ```

+### Usage with ECDSA-SHA2-NISTP256

+This keytype is not fully supported yet!
+Right now it simply writes the public
+and secret parts to files without parsing or unwrapping the keys any further.
+`tinysshd-printkeys` does not complain but the hostkey fingerprints differ!

 ## Installation

 Use the included `./setup.py` script to install this program.
 It may require